Magneto Mori: Vienna

 On the second side were compiled voices of Kilfinane – extracts from the personal radio archives of Diarmuid McIntyre and Grey Heron Media that date back as far as twenty years or more.
 The recordings selected consisted mostly of local history, coverage of community events, news stories of local interest and interviews with a variety of Kilfinane residents.

-Using tape as an analogy for human memory this tape was then cut into pieces of random length, freeing the sounds from their linear, chronological sequence.
+Using tape as an analogy for the frailty of human memory this tape was then cut into pieces of random length, freeing the sounds from their linear, chronological sequence.
 The tape cuttings were then intermingled with a collection of magnets that de-magnetise (thus erasing) portions of the tape.
 The tape (along with the magnets) was then buried in a hole in the grounds of the local school.
 After several days steeped in the earth of Kilfinane the remaining audio fragments were exhumed.
 Dirty, mangled and partially erased the tape was washed, dried and spliced back together in a random order ready for playback.

 This process of recording, emancipation from chronology, burial, erasure over time, unearthing and the reassembly of jumbled fragments for playback parallels the operation of memory and recall.
 Experience, retention, buried memories, forgetting, distortions, recall and chronological inaccuracies are all aspects of the human memory process.
 The main difference being that our memory is selective and plays an active role in what it chooses to remember or forget rather than the arbitrary procedures that are in operation here.